dyz1209/GA-ConvE_data/README.md

 # GA-ConvE_data
 The dataset used in the GA-ConvE paper consists of the following components:

-（1）The CVE, CWE, and CAPEC descriptions, along with the relationships between APT (extracted from APT reports), CVE, and IOCs, as well as the relationships between CVE, CWE, and CAPEC (collected from the official MITRE website), were used to construct the kg_data.csv.
+（1）The CVE, CWE, and CAPEC descriptions, along with the relationships between APT (extracted from APT reports), CVE, and IOCs, as well as the relationships between CVE, CWE, and CAPEC (collected from the official MITRE website), were used to construct the **kg_data.csv**.

-（2）The IOCs data we used is sourced from various professional organizations, and all of the data has been validated by industry experts, ensuring a high level of professionalism.
-Due to confidentiality reasons, we only display partial information from a subset of the IOCs data here.
+（2）The IOCs data we use comes from various specialized organizations, and all of this data has been verified by industry experts, ensuring a high level of professionalism.
+Due to confidentiality reasons, we are only presenting partial information from the IOCs data in **IOCs_Matrix.csv**.

 Below is our data processing workflow:

-（1）Run the scripts CVE_Extract.py, CWE_Extract.py, and CAPEC_Extract.py to generate CVE_Matrix.csv, CWE_Matrix.csv, and CAPEC_Matrix.csv, respectively.
+（1）Run the scripts **CVE_Extract.py**, **CWE_Extract.py**, and **CAPEC_Extract.py** to generate **CVE_Matrix.csv**, **CWE_Matrix.csv**, and **CAPEC_Matrix.csv**, respectively.
 These files serve as the feature matrices corresponding to each entity.

-（2）Run the Matrix_Concatenation.py code to concatenate the feature matrices of various entities, resulting in the final feature matrix Characteristic_Matrix.csv.
+（2）Run the **Matrix_Concatenation.py** code to concatenate the feature matrices of various entities, resulting in the final feature matrix **Characteristic_Matrix.csv**.
 During the concatenation process, the names of the entities can be seen in the feature matrix.
 These names are retained for the final classification and filtering, though the code allows the option to exclude the entity names if desired.

-（3）The RelationMatrix_Extract.py script is executed to extract the relationship matrix, producing the Relation_Matrix.csv file.
-Additionally, we run Triplets_Extract.py to extract triplets of attack data, which are stored in Triplets.txt.
-The triplet extraction for unclassified data is shown here, and in practice, the data in kg_data.csv is classified according to the final classification result before triplets are extracted.
+（3）The **RelationMatrix_Extract.py** script is executed to extract the relationship matrix, producing the Relation_Matrix.csv file.
+Additionally, we run **Triplets_Extract.py** to extract triplets of attack data, which are stored in **Triplets.txt**.
+The triplet extraction for unclassified data is shown here, and in practice, the data in **kg_data.csv** is classified according to the final classification result before triplets are extracted.

-The final processed data includes the Characteristic_Matrix.csv feature matrix and the Relation_Matrix.csv feature matrix, which are used for classification experiments.
-The generated triplets file, Triplets.txt, is used for further inference experiments.
+The final processed data includes the **Characteristic_Matrix.csv** feature matrix and the **Relation_Matrix.csv** relationship matrix, which are used for classification experiments.
+The generated triplets file, **Triplets.txt**, is used for further inference experiments.

 Notes: